altocodenl/TODIS/readme.md

 where each value on the left takes you to the next value.

 We can then start to understand a dataspace as a collection of paths.
 The paths not only take you to the data: they **are** the data.
-This is highly suggestive of how brains: the interconnections are not just a way to the data, but they actually *are* the data itself.
+This is highly suggestive of how brains work: the interconnections are not just a way to the data, but they actually *are* the data itself.
 There's no need for [metadata](https://en.wikipedia.org/wiki/Metadata) ("data that provides information about other data"). *All the data is in the data*.

 Paths organize the data using only data.
 This stands in stark contrast with a spreadsheet, where the data is stored in cells named `A1`, `A2`, `B147`, etc. In those cases, you don't know what's in `B147` until you go see what really is in there.
-But in the dataspace above, when you see `"Main Database" books 3`, you already know you are working with a single book.
+But in the dataspace above, when you see `"Main Database" books 3`, you already know you probably are looking at a single book.

 This also stands in contrast with the traditional way of organizing memory in computers, which is memory addresses.
 Memory can be addressed through numbers, using the convention that each number represents a fixed amount of bits in the memory.
 In Ye Olden Days, each of the `books` would have been placed in a specific memory address.